BVengo/ploonetide/README.rst

-Tidal Evolution of Star-Planet-Moon systems (and also ploonets)
+Tidal Evolution of Star-Planet-Moon systems (and ploonets!)
 ==========

 **Ploonetide is a friendly-user package for calculating tidal evolution of compact systems with Python.**